Language

 Following a sensational Chimpanzee tracking experience, and the peaceful ambience of the crater-side lodge, your journey continues to Queen Elizabeth National Park.
 Along the way, you’ll witness Uganda’s diverse landscapes and wildlife before arriving at Kyambura Gorge Lodge.
 Days here are filled with thrilling game drives, serene boat cruises along the Kazinga Channel, and meaningful encounters with local community projects.

 Following several days of rejuvenation and safari encounters, your journey continues to the south, where tree-climbing lions in Ishasha Plains captivate your gaze before arriving at Bwindi Volcanoes Lodge.
-The lush forest setting provides the perfect base to refresh your senses and soul before venturing out with knowledgeable guides to track the region’s gentle giants, gorillas.
+The lush forest setting provides the perfect base to refresh your senses and soul before venturing out with knowledgeable guides to track the region's gentle giants, gorillas.
 Gaze upon a troop as they go about their daily routine and encounter other wildlife and aviary species along the way.
-Days at the lodge are filled with exploration, whether it's the tranquility of the forest or engaging with local initiatives.
+Days at the lodge are filled with exploration, whether it’s the tranquility of the forest or engaging with local initiatives.
 Evenings bring delicious meals and breathtaking valley views, creating memories to cherish.
+You’ll head home after an impactful vacation with the satisfaction of knowing your stay has positively affected the surrounding communities and the conservation of the precious wildlife and habitat.

 After landing in Entebbe International Airport in Uganda, you will be met and transferred to the nearby Karibu Guesthouse Entebbe for the night.
 Take this opportunity to relax and unwind following your travels – high-pressure showers, spa and massage facilities, and a swimming pool are all on hand to help with this.